 You may also have a stomach ache and feel bloated or sick.

-If you're caring for someone with dementia or an older person, constipation may be easily missed.
+If you're caring for an older person, or someone with dementia or a learning disability, constipation may be easily missed.
 Look out for any behaviour changes such as confusion, as it might mean they are in pain or discomfort.

 What causes constipation